underthehai/tp/docs/UserGuide.md

 **Notes about Travel Plan:**<br>

-* Start date of Travel Plan must be either current date or any date after current date
+* Start date of Travel Plan must be either current date or any date after current date.

 --------------------------------------------------------------------------------------------------------------------